Beginner Artisan Sourdough Sandwich Loaf

 If desired, remove pan from oven and score loaf after baking for ten minutes for a more even expansion.
 You can use a sharp knife or a bread lame to make one cut right down the center of the loaf from one end of the loaf to the other.

-Return loaf to oven, and bake another 40-45 minutes or until the internal temperature of the loaf reads 200-205 F. You can use a meat thermometer inserted into the loaf to check this.
+Return loaf to oven, and bake another 40-45 minutes.
+If loaf is getting too toasty on one side, rotate midway during baking.
+The internal temperature of the loaf should read 200-205 F, you can use a meat thermometer inserted into the loaf to check this.

 While the loaf is still warm, brush the top with a cold butter stick for a soft and shiny crust.
 Allow the bread to cool completely on a wire rack before slicing.